Protective Device Traces and Phase

 It can be difficult to interpret the "Phase of conductors and devices" option for the Upstream Protective Device trace in the presence of unusual or complex circuit configurations.
-The basic rule governing the Upstream Protective Device trace logic is: each protective device lying on a path from a circuit source to the flagged edge (or lying on a loop that touches such a path) is tagged with the phases that (1) reach the device’s junction, and (2) are supported according to the device’s phase designation.
+The basic rules governing the Upstream Protective Device trace logic are: Each protective device lying on a path from a circuit source to the flagged edge (or lying on a loop that touches such a path) is tagged with the phases that 1) reach the device’s junction, and 2) are supported according to the device’s phase designation.
 The "Phase of conductors and devices" option filters out any devices whose tagged phases do not match the setting.
 Although the following example is unrealistic because of the unusual phase-routing, it should help illustrate how the "Phase of conductors and devices" option is applied in unusual circumstances.

 Unusual circuit configurations may require close examination to understand the effect of various Phases choices upon Upstream Protective Device Trace results.

 Next Upstream Protective Device Trace and Isolation Protective Device Trace